hydrospanner/jt-must-code/content/blog/2020-03-23-loggie/index.md

 description: "Well Log website"
 ---

-I've been working on a website for working with well logs on and off for a while now.
+I've been working on a website for managing well logs on and off for a while now.

 Meet [Loggie](https://well-loggie.herokuapp.com/), a well log website!